mikemartinez99/Ifetroban/README.md

 # Implementation
-Below is an example script showing how to source and call the wrapper functions, and how to implement them.
+You can generate a multi-running enrichment score plot using the `plotESMulti` function, or generate a single running enrichment score plot using the `plotESSingle` function.
+Below are example usages for both!
-You will need to change the `wd` variable to the path to your working directory, **ensuring that the paths ends with a "/"** If you cloned the directory correctly and are in your working directory, you should **only need to change the `wd` varible (ensuring it is encased in quotations) and leave every other path as is**
+The code below will show you how to source the code and call the functions to generate the plots.
+You will need to change the `wd` variable below, **ensuring that the path ends with a "/"**
+If you cloned the github correctly and you are in the working directory which holds the Ifetroban repo folder, **you only need to change the `wd` varible, making sure to encase it in quotations, and leave every other path as it is!**

-You can copy this code directly into your R file to run.
-You really only need to change the plot names later on!
+You can copy the code below directly into your R file which should live in your working directory and run it!

 ```R
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#